mclee96/Greek_I/README.md

 Although words do not always appear in all their declensions/conjugations, by studying in sets you can generally ensure that you get adequate exposure to every kind of form.

 ## File Format
-All the files are "Tab Separated Values" (.tsv), which means they can easily be copied and pasted into
+All the files are "Tab Separated Values" (.tsv), which means they can easily be imported or copied and pasted into
 * Anki
 * Quizlet
 * Google Spreadsheets